Promoting the Arts

 Artistic Calendar of Events

 There is no need to drive to Los Angeles when Azusa Pacific students and Azusa residents have a cultural resource right in their backyard.
 With nine musicals and plays, plus independent student productions every year, APU’s performing arts are highly acclaimed.
-The Department of Art holds many faculty and student exhibits throughout the year in several locations on campus.
-Student, faculty, and guest music recitals are likewise widely attended, along with APU’s three talented and popular choir groups (University Choir and Orchestra, Bel Canto Women’s Choir, and Men’s Chorale), and numerous instrumental groups.
+The Departments of Art and Design hold many faculty and student exhibits throughout the year in several locations on campus.
+Student, faculty, and guest music recitals are likewise widely attended, along with APU’s three talented and popular choir groups (University Choir, Bel Canto Women’s Choir, and Men’s Chorale), and numerous instrumental groups.
 These culturally enriching events are always open to both students and the Azusa community.
-For schedules, cost, or more information, call (626) 815-6000 and enter the desired extension: School of Music (3848), Theater Office (5035), Event Center Ticket Office (5494), Concert Hotline (2002), Concert Booking (3058), or check out the complete listing of events at www.apu.edu/calendar/.
+For schedules, cost, or more information, call (626) 815-6000 and enter the desired extension: School of Music (3848), Theater Office (5035), Event Center Ticket Office (5494), Concert Hotline (2002), Concert Booking (3058), or check out the complete listing of events.

 Azusa Conservatory of Music

-This program is sponsored in partnership with APU’s School of Music and the Center for Academic Service Learning and Research, and in collaboration with Citrus College.
+This program is sponsored in partnership with APU’s School of Music and Academic Service-Learning, and in collaboration with Citrus College.
 APU students enrolled in a variety of music education courses participate in service learning as teachers for the conservatory.

 This program elevates the arts in Azusa by encouraging local youth to participate and grow in their understanding of art, drama, etc., via free public performances and workshops run by APU students.
 For more information, contact Monica Ganas at (626) 815-6000, Ext.
 3497.